canonical/k8s-snap/docs/src/snap/explanation/ingress.md

 that routes traffic from outside of your cluster to services inside of your cluster.
 Please do not confuse this with the Kubernetes Service LoadBalancer type.

-With Canonical Kubernetes, enabling default Ingress is easy: [Ingress][Ingress] At the moment of writing, this will create a
+With Canonical Kubernetes, enabling default Ingress is easy:
+See [default Ingress][Ingress].
-[Cilium Ingress Controller][Cilium Ingress Controller] for you.
+At the moment of writing, enabling default Ingress will create a [Cilium Ingress Controller][Cilium Ingress Controller] for you.
-If your cluster requires a different Ingress Controllers, the responsibility for implementation falls upon you.
+If your cluster requires different Ingress Controllers, the responsibility of implementation falls upon you.

 You will need to create the Ingress Resource, outlining rules that direct traffic to your application's Kubernetes service.